ACRG-Bristol/acrg/README.txt

 Note that it won't work if you don't add the -m with some comments.

-Then "push" it to the central repository
+Then "push" it to the central repository (the "origin master" isn't really necessary, but apparently it's a good idea for when we start using branches).

-git push
+git push origin master

 ***Update regularly***
 To make sure you're up-to-date with everyone else's changes, regularly type (or set a cron job), from inside the folder: